-Before we get into that, let’s talk a little about what doubt is, and why it likes to creep into our lives like a party pooper, and throw a wet blanket on our motivation.
+Before we get into that, let’s talk a little about what self doubt is, and why it likes to creep into our lives like a party pooper, and throw a wet blanket on our motivation.

-Self-doubt is that feeling of uncertainty about your ability to accomplish something.
+Self doubt is that feeling of uncertainty about your ability to accomplish something.
 This dark shadow of insecurity can lead to hesitation and indecision.
 If left unchecked, it can cause us to abandon our course or radically compromise our expectations.

-How do we know when we are harboring self-doubt?
+How do we know when we are harboring self doubt?

 There are certain words and thoughts that reveal the presence of doubt and we should train ourselves to spot them early on.
-Phrases like “I’m not sure, maybe I was wrong, I don’t feel up to the task, or this is too hard” may indicate a weakening of confidence brought on by doubt in our own abilities.
+Phrases like “I’m not sure, maybe I was wrong, I don’t feel up to the task, or this is too hard” may indicate a weakening of confidence brought on by self doubt in our own abilities.

 As soon as we say or think anything similar to any of those phrases, we should attempt to identify the source.
-Granted, such expressions don’t always indicate self-doubt, but we would do well to check it out, so we can be sure.
+Granted, such expressions don’t always indicate self doubt, but we would do well to check it out, so we can be sure.

-Do not underestimate its destructive power
+Do not underestimate the destructive power of self doubt

 On the positive side

-Once we develop a history meeting doubt head on and conquering it, we become much less susceptible to its influence.
+Once we develop a history meeting self doubt head on and conquering it, we become much less susceptible to its influence.
 It will still surface from time to time, but we will see it coming, and know how to neutralize it.

-7 simple steps to conquering self-doubt
+7 simple steps to conquering self doubt

-2. Analyze your doubt.
+2. Analyze your self doubt.
 Spend some time drilling down and figure out what triggered it and why?
 When you analyze feelings, you make them vulnerable logic and reason.
 Normally, feelings override logic, but questioning the validity of feelings brings them within the reach of reason.

 3. Identify the source.
 If you can figure out where these feelings originate, then you can hit them where they live.
 You don’t need to psychoanalyze yourself back to childhood or anything like that.
 Just try to get a handle on the area of your life that creates your sense of uncertainty so you can work on it.